 Surface tension is the tendency of fluid surfaces to shrink into the minimum surface area possible.
-Have you ever noticed that when you fill a glass up to the brim with water, you can still add a few more drops till it spills out?
+Have you noticed when you fill a glass up to the brim with water, you can still add a few more drops till it spills out?
 Or have you ever broken a thermometer and observed how the fallen mercury behaves?
 All these happen due to the surface tension of the surface.
 Let us understand the concept, surface tension definition along with its SI unit, formula and examples.

-Surface tension can be defined as the phenomenon that occurs when the surface of a liquid is in contact with another phase (it can be a liquid as well).
-It is the tendency of liquids to acquire the least surface area possible.
+According to the definition of surface tension, it is the phenomenon that occurs when the surface of a liquid is in contact with another phase (it can be a liquid as well).
+Liquids tend to acquire the least surface area possible.
 The surface of the liquid behaves like an elastic sheet.